mblak3y/test-portfolio/final-project-part-two.md

 _List any references you used here._

 ## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._
+I used AI to help correctly embed my visualizations on my Github page.
+As of 12/1, I am considering using AI to help create a calculated field for the visualizations that is breaking down the deomgraphics of DCPS' graduating senior classes tha filters out the 5 highest values per year.